joseluistello/OldPortfolio2/about.md

 ### Hi there, I'm José Luis Tello 👋

-**I am a data analyst with years of experience in different positions.
-My background in analysis and my experience working with different teams makes it possible to understand the complexity behind systems, processes, and business.**
+I am a data analyst with years of experience in different positions.
+My background in analysis, experience working with teams, and knowledge of software development make me possible to understand the complexity behind systems, processes, and business.
+I enjoy the process of abstracting physical phenomenons and people's needs to the digital world.

-**My stack consists in R, Python, Javascript, SQL and multiple libraries, frameworks & technologies like Django, Vue, Pandas, Tidyverse, SQL Server, etc. who allows me to analyze data and develop software in a simple and escalable way.
-I like the process of abstracting reality and people's needs to the digital world.**
+My stack consists of R, Python, Javascript, SQL, and multiple libraries, frameworks & technologies like Django, Vue, Pandas, Tidyverse, SQL Server, and Excel.

 ---